Datavisualiatie-UGent/project-dv24-6/docs/index.md

 Every big movie studio wants to make a great movie that creates a lot of revenue, but where to start.
 There are a lot of options to choose from.
 Which genre creates the most money.
 Which actor attracts people to the cinema.
-DWe did a study on the dataset of IMDB's Top 5000 movies to create a clear conclusion.
+We did a study on the dataset of IMDB's Top 5000 movies to create a clear conclusion.
 We hope this helps your studio for making a good and profitable movie.